-C Spire hits AT&T with federal antitrust lawsuitAlex Wagner - Deputy Managing Editor, News Desk
+C Spire hits AT&T with federal antitrust lawsuitAlex Wagner - Editorial Director of News and Content

 The list of lawsuits going on in the mobile world has grown again, as C Spire Wireless (also known as Cellular South) has filed an anti-trust suit against AT&T, Motorola and Qualcomm.
 The suit was filed last month and claims that AT&T, with the help of Motorola and Qualcomm, worked to run C Spire and other small operators out of business.
 C Spire believes that after the 700MHz spectrum auction in 2008, AT&T worked with the 3GPP to create the new Band Class 17, which made its spectrum and LTE network incompatible with the Band Class 12 spectrum purchased by smaller operators like C Spire.
 AT&T claims that it wanted the Band Class 17 because the spectrum used to broadcast TV in the 700MHz Lower A block interferes with its LTE devices and network.

 C Spire also claims that companies like Motorola and Qualcomm helped get AT&T's Band Class 17 approved with the 3GPP group and that, when C Spire filed a petition with the FCC to require interoperability with the different 700MHz bands, representatives from Moto and Qualcomm threatened the carrier.
 All of these actions have led C Spire to feel that it's unable to get new devices because those manufacturers would rather build products for AT&T's Band Class 17.
 Plus, any new products that C Spire did get would be unable to roam onto bigger networks, leaving it only with the coverage it has in a handful of southern states.
 C Spire SVP for strategic relations Eric Graham issued a statement on the case: